BardicDefense/purple-hack/README.md

 Sea travel usually involves an individually owned vessel or a charter.
 Scheduled services are rarely available.
 Passengers must make inquiries at harborside, and pay for passage on a ship heading to their intended destination, or perhaps to some port along the way.

 For game purposes, most trade occurs between important ports, separated by one week of sailing time.
 Ships typically spend one week in port off-loading and on-loading cargo, finding passengers, and perhaps engaging in a little recreation.
-Sailing to an intended destination is called a voyage, and each trip to a port on the way is called a leg.
+Sailing to an intended destination is called a _voyage_, and each trip to a port on the way is called a _leg_.
 A voyage may have only one leg, or it may have several.

 **Passengers**: While cargo is another matter entirely, there are two types of passengers: deck passengers and cabin passengers.